andantan/p2p-pbft-modular-blockchain-network/README.md

 ### Analysis 🧐

-The results clearly demonstrate that **Protocol Buffers is significantly superior to Gob** across all tested metrics, especially as the number of transactions increases.
+The results clearly demonstrate that **Protocol Buffers is significantly superior to Gob** across all tested metrics, especially as the number of Transactions increases.

 -   **Speed 🚀**: Protobuf is consistently **4 to 6 times faster** in both encoding and decoding operations.
 This is primarily because Protobuf uses pre-generated, highly optimized serialization code, whereas Gob relies on runtime reflection, which is inherently slower.